Asked Questions (FAQ's)

 What hours are you available?
 During the week, we offer counseling during the day up to late afternoon hours.

-Generally, Pam schedules clients on Tuesdays and Thursdays; Chad schedules appointments every other Saturdays.
+Generally, Pam schedules clients on Tuesdays and Thursdays.
+However, both Pam and Chad are currently NOT accepting

 How much do you charge for each session?
 The first appointment (intake appointment) is $125.

 Individual counseling is $100 and couples counseling or family counseling is $120.
 These are 50 minute sessions.

 Sometimes, some clients would like to schedule a half hour consultation; 30-minute sessions are $50.

 Do you accept insurance?

 Yes; Pam is an in-network provider for Aetna, Cigna, Humana, Sierra Health and Life, Health

 Plan of Nevada, United Healthcare, Behavioral Healthcare Options, some EAP (Employee Assistance Programs) and Victim Witness.